-Right next to those drawers full of old CDs, your living room might be full of shelves crammed with movies on DVD.
-But nowadays, you can buy digital movies on any number of streaming services, from Amazon to iTunes.
+Nowadays, you can buy or rent digital movies through various streaming video services.
 And really, are you going to want to watch “Grumpy Cat’s Worst Christmas Ever” (a real 2014 title) more than once?

 Opening your mailbox only to pluck out a pile of paper bills can be discouraging indeed.
 But these days, it’s possible to eschew almost all paper bills, whether utility, credit-card or even doctor’s bills.

 Most places that charge you money for something are happy to do it electronically.
 You’ll receive an email or text nudge when your bill is due, and you can often pay it automatically right from your bank’s website.
 That doesn’t make the charges go down any easier, but at least you don’t have to hunt for a stamp.

 If you’ve traveled by air lately, you know that paper tickets are on the way out.
 Even paper boarding passes are taking flight: You can now have those passes sent to your smartphone, and need only show it to the gate agent when boarding for a quick scan.

 With so many airline amenities getting worse — smaller seats, terrible or no food, etc. — at least this is an efficient change in the air.

 36. Theater tickets

 Sure, you can still purchase paper tickets at your local movie theater.
 But increasingly, digital tickets are becoming an option.
 Purchase your tickets online and have them sent to your smartphone.
 Then, skip the line at the box office and simply show the usher your virtual ticket to be scanned.